 This means that no matter the size of the organization, employers must assess the risk of violence and harassment; take reasonable measures to prevent violent and harassing incidents and protect employees; have measures to report, respond, and investigate incidents of violence and harassment; and provide training and education to employees.

 CPI training programs can help Ontario employers meet and exceed these obligations.
-There is no one answer and no real magic formula in addressing these devastating workplace problems.
-CPI teaches highly effective strategies in addressing the prevention of and response to workplace violence and harassment.
+There is no one answer and no real magic formula for addressing these devastating workplace problems.
+CPI teaches highly effective strategies for preventing and responding to workplace violence and harassment.

-Who do you recommend attend training?
-Workplace violence and harassment can occur anytime, anywhere, within large and small organizations.
-CPI recommends that all employees at all levels receive training in recognizing the potential for violence; appropriate employee response to violent incidents, including an outline of expectations, rights, and responsibilities; relevant policies in place by your organization for preparing for, responding to, and following up violent incidents; specific procedures for obtaining immediate medical assistance and other follow-up resources that your organization makes available to employees after an incident.
+- Who do you recommend attend training?
+Workplace violence and harassment can occur anytime, anywhere, and within both large and small organizations.
+We recommend that all employees at all levels receive training in recognizing the potential for violence; responding appropriately to violent incidents; understanding expectations, rights, responsibilities, and your organisation's policies for preparing for, responding to, and following up on violent incidents; as well as specific procedures for obtaining medical assistance.

-What type of employee training is recommended?
-Employee training should be skill based and emphasize prevention as the primary goal.
-Training should help employees recognize early warning signs and respond appropriately in an effort to de-escalate possible problems.
+- What type of employee training is recommended?
+Employee training should be skill-based and emphasize prevention as the primary goal.
+Training should help employees recognize early warning signs and respond appropriately to de-escalate possible problems.

-Both programs are built on CPI’s principles, techniques, and over 30 years of experience providing training in our proven strategies to organizations throughout the world.
+Both programs are built on CPI’s principles, techniques, and over 30 years of experience providing training in our proven strategies to organizations around the globe.

 Instructor certification is offered through both the Nonviolent Crisis Intervention® training program and the Prepare Training® program.
-This type of training develops a team of organization “experts” to assess and address ongoing training efforts to improve respect, service, and safety throughout the workplace.
-It is the most cost-effective means of cascading the training content throughout the organization and offers you the ability to schedule training as it works within your schedule.
-Certified Instructors receive ongoing support and state-of the-art research and resources to support the Training Process within your organization.
+This type of training develops a team of organization experts to assess and address ongoing training efforts to improve respect, service, and safety throughout the workplace.
+It is the most cost-effective means of cascading training throughout your organization and offers you the ability to schedule training as it works for your schedule.
+Certified Instructors receive ongoing support and state-of the-art research and resources to support your Training Process.

 Nonviolent Crisis Intervention® Training Program

 CPI’s Nonviolent Crisis Intervention® training program is a holistic behaviour management system based on the philosophy of providing the best Care, Welfare, Safety, and SecuritySM for staff and those in their care, even during the most violent moments.
-Typical organizations that utilize the Nonviolent Crisis Intervention® training program are hospitals, long-term care facilities, mental health facilities, district school boards, and other types of human services.
+Typical organizations that use Nonviolent Crisis Intervention® training include hospitals, long-term care facilities, mental health facilities, schools, and other types of human services organizations.